 Overview

-The research proposes transferable principles for place-based creative practice: sustained commitment over episodic encounter, retrospective pattern recognition as a methodology for tacit knowledge, and enactment as alternative to representation.
-The ecosophical framework emerging from this research now guides my collaborative work with Submergency Collective.
+The research proposes transferable principles for sustained environmental creative practice: depth and duration over episodic encounter; retrospective pattern recognition as a methodology for tacit knowledge; and enactment as an alternative to representation.

 Supervisors: Associate Professor Maria Grenfell, Professor Elizabeth Leane, Dr Carolyn Philpott